AleynaSarisin/AleynaSarisin/README.md

 ### Hi there 👋
 I am Aleyna.
-I am graduated from Yasar University as computer engineer.
+I am graduated from Yasar University as a computer engineer.

 🔭 I’m currently working on data science and artifical intelligence areas.
 You can find my repos in this site.
 <!--